MaterializeInc/materialize/doc/user/content/sql/create-source/kafka.md

 13
 ```

-Note that:

-- Using the `INCLUDE OFFSET` option with Debezium requires `UPSERT` semantics.

 ### Setting start offsets

 To start consuming a Kafka stream from a specific offset, you can use the `start_offset` option.